 I'm a big believer in trying new dishes and shaking things up in the kitchen, so when I heard about Shakshuka I had to give it a try!

-Also known as Shakshouka (and pronounced shack-shoe-ka) it's a simple dish to make, but the end result is anything but in your mouth.
+Also known as Shakshuka (and pronounced shack-shoe-ka) it's a simple dish to make, but the end result is anything but in your mouth.

 The dish is basically eggs poached in a rich tomato sauce with olive oil, onions and of course, spices!
 Traditionally served or made with rice, I've substituted cauliflower rice and the results are spectacular.